-The string displayed when a Fortran 77 source file is compiled to an object file.
-If this is not set, then \$F77COM or \$FORTRANCOM (the command line) is displayed.
+If set, the string displayed when a Fortran 77 source file is compiled to an object file.
+If not set, then \$F77COM or \$FORTRANCOM (the command line) is displayed.

 The list of file extensions for which the F77 dialect will be used.
 By default, this is ['.f77']